Applying procurement policies to BCM

 The building and construction training policy applies to all agencies and statutory bodies engaged in BCM procurement.

-At least 15% of total labour hours on eligible projects must be done:
+At least 15% of total labour hours on eligible projects must be done both:

 - by apprentices and/or trainees